 The following sensitivity analysis is based on the exposure to interest rate risk of the derivative and non-derivative instruments on the reporting date.
 For variable rate instruments, the sensitivity analysis assumes the variable rate liabilities are outstanding for the whole year on the reporting date.
-The exposure to changes in interest rates (assuming all other variables remain constant) would have influenced the comprehensive income for the years ended December 31, 2020 and 2019, as illustrated below:
+The exposure to changes in interest rates (assuming all other variables remain constant) would have influenced the net income for the years ended December 31, 2021 and 2020, as illustrated below:

-Range of the fluctuations 2020 2019
+Range of the fluctuations 2021 2020

-Annual interest rate Increase of 1% \$ (10,706) (8,450)
+Annual interest rate Increase of 1% \$ (13,792) (10,706)

-Decrease of 1% \$ 10,706 8,450
+Decrease of 1% \$ 13,792 10,706

-(vi) Fair value of financial instruments
+(v) Fair value of financial instruments